-Northland Rail on track, says Winston Peters in Whangārei announcement
+Northland rail on track, says Winston Peters in Whangārei announcement

 ''And while difficult to prejudge an application to the PGF, it is hard to see a contrary argument on developing the Marsden Point link, or even a future when the rail links are entrenched to further North to Otiria or through to Dargaville.''

-The announcement was followed with the screening of a documentary made by Grow Northland Rail about the need for a revitalised line to Auckland and the Marsden Pt rail spur.
+The announcement was followed with the screening of a documentary made by Grow Northland Rail about the need for a revitalised line to Auckland and the Marsden Point rail spur.